janetybang/propensity_scores/README.md

-### This repository includes the following materials for how to use propensity scores to create matched groups.
+### This repository includes the following materials for a tutorial of how to use propensity scores to create matched groups.

 * Raw data files
 * Code of propensity score matching and data visualization